-Funded through grants by Georgia Tourism and Georgia Power, a complete renovation by Visit Dublin GA and Dublin Downtown Development Authority transformed, the once dilapidated building located at 417 Telfair Street into the home of Betta Focus Photography.
-Owners Zack and Stephanie Whipple combine a vibrant couture styling with a intensive knack for capturing the essence of their subjects to craft photography and video projects that turn memories into art.
+Funded through grants by Georgia Tourism and Georgia Power, a complete renovation by Visit Dublin GA and Dublin Downtown Development Authority transformed the once dilapidated building located at 417 Telfair Street into the home of Betta Focus Photography.
+Owners Zack and Stephanie Whipple combine a vibrant couture styling with an intensive knack for capturing the essence of their subjects to craft photography and video projects that turn memories into art.

 Established in 1867, First African Baptist Church is the oldest African American church in Dublin.
 The current building was built in 1914 after the original church was torn down.
 Dr. Martin Luther King, Jr. gave his first speech, The Negro and the Constitution, as part of an essay competition at the age of 15 at First African Baptist Church on April 17, 1944.

 First African Baptist Church has been listed on the National Registry of Historic Places.
 Visit the church each Sunday during services at 8 AM and 10:45 AM.
-Each April, church leadership hosts an annual oratorical contest to honor Dr. Martin Luther King, Jr., and continue his legacy of peaceable activism, humanitarianism, and leadership.
+Each April, church leadership hosts an annual oratorical contest to honor Dr. Martin Luther King, Jr. and continue his legacy of peaceable activism, humanitarianism, and leadership.
 A sculpture on the church grounds by Dublin artist, Juan Lleras, challenges future generations to continue King's dream.

-Telfair Street/Martin Luther King, Jr. Drive
+Telfair Street/Martin Luther King, Jr. Boulevard at Lawrence Street

 Watch the world roll by